totaljs/modules/Miscellaneous/monitor/readme.md

 # Simple monitoring of total.js applications

-This module is for mobile application for watching behaviour of the application.
+This module can track behaviour of total.js application.
 If your web application contains this module, open website `https://monitor.totaljs.com` and register your app.

+- not limited the performance
+- simple installation
+- very helpful

 ## Installation

 ### 1.

-- download the file `dependenies`
+- download the file `dependencies`
 - add it into your application root

 ```html